How much data does Deep Rock Galactic use?

 Limit your client update rate.
 Your client update rate is how many times per second your computer or console can process the updates it gets from the game server, regardless of whether it’s a 64 or 128 tick server.
 You can limit the client update rate in your computer settings to artificially limit your gaming data use – even when you’re playing on a 128 tick game server.

 Turn off voice chat.
 Voice chat can use another 60 MB of data per hour.
-If you don’t use voice chat while you play Deep Rock Galactic, you should use less data while you play.
+If you don’t use voice chat while you play, you should use less data.